Perkville/django-autocomplete/docs/library/widgets.rst

     To make an :class:`AutoCompleteWidget` work you need to:
      * serve the javascript that will render the choices to the user;
-     * add an :class:`~autocomplete.views.AutoCompleteView` to your URLConf so the javascript can collect the choices to display;
+     * add an :class:`~autocomplete.views.AutoComplete` view to your URLConf so the javascript can collect the choices to display;
-     * define one or more *choices-sets* for the :class:`~autocomplete.views.AutoCompleteView` to render.
+     * define one or more *choices-sets* for the :class:`~autocomplete.views.AutoComplete` view to render.

     .. note::